vkbo/novelWriter/docs/source/project_export.rst

 Standard/GitHub Markdown
    The Markdown export format comes in both Standard and GitHub flavour.
-The *only* difference in terms of novelWriter functionality is the support of strikethrough text, which is not supported by the Standard flavour, but *is* supported by the GitHub flavour.
+The *only* difference in terms of novelWriter functionality is the support for strikethrough text, which is not supported by the Standard flavour, but *is* supported by the GitHub flavour.